-Documents will be created and made public through tools such as the Open Science Framework, Google docs, GitHub, B2Share, and the RDA Website.
+Documents will be created and made public through tools such as the Open Science Framework, Google docs, and GitHub.
 From the start of the WG, we will complete the following:

-- 6 months Feedback on initial workflow draft: - Feedback will be collected through presentations, meetings, and workshops with data brokerage teams and clinical researchers who lead or participate with such teams, in essence the primary adoption audience.
-In addition, use case examples, feedback will be garnered through broad international meetings and conferences providing both online and in person critique of and contribution to developing workflow.
-To broaden online engagement and limit barriers to participation, feedback and use cases will be garnered through github commits and comments similar to the maDMP common standards WG- online web forums within the RDA website and plenaries, open public working group meetings and calls, as well as online through open google documents and notes.
+6 months Feedback on initial workflow draft:

+Feedback will be collected through presentations, meetings, and workshops with data brokerage teams and clinical researchers who lead or participate with such teams, in essence the primary adoption audience.
+In addition, use case examples and feedback will be garnered through github commits and comments, similar to the maDMP common standards WG.
 Key feedback concerns will include the generalizability, granularity, and comprehensiveness of the proposed metadata standard, as well as any potential risks or barriers to adoption that ought to be overcome throughout development and testing.
-Feedback will be documented and adjudicated by members of the Reproducible Health Data Services WG, edits will be made to the existing metadata templates, and metrics based upon these concerns will be developed in preparation for gap analysis and use case tests.
+Feedback will be documented and adjudicated by members of the Health Data Service Workflows WG, edits will be made to the existing metadata templates, and metrics based upon these concerns will be developed in preparation for gap analysis and use case tests.